-Factors Influencing How Much Your Used Flute Worths
+Factors Influencing How Much Your Used Flute Worth

 If your flute is one of the described above, you already know how much it can be sold for.
 However, if you are still unsure about its condition, or you have a model not detailed above, then what should you consider for determining a price for your used instrument?

-Apart from its current condition, there are four factors you should consider while evaluating how much your flute really worths.
+Apart from its current condition, there are four factors you should consider while evaluating how much your flute is worth.

 A flute model is normally identified in three different levels: student flutes, intermediate or professional.
-Their price is directly related to its level:
+Their price is directly related to their level:

 - The higher the flute level, the more costly it will be.
 A beginner flute price is in the range of hundreds of dollars, professional flutes, are in the thousands range

 - As levels grow, quality does also.
-Manufacturers typically enhance the consistency, usability, and durability of flutes targeting higher-level players (intermediate to professional).
+Manufacturers typically enhance the consistency, usability, and durability of flutes by targeting higher-level players (intermediate to professional).

 - Consider this, because someone looking for intermediate to professional level flutes will already know what he or she can get from such level of flutes and has considerable knowledge in that instrument.
 Be honest with the actual condition of the used flute.

 There is a wide range of materials used in the manufacturing of a flute.

-From pricier and with more quality ones like gold to more affordable options as wood or even plastic, you have it all nowadays.
+From pricier and with more quality ones like gold to more affordable options such as wood or even plastic, you have it all nowadays.
 Such materials influence the sound quality and timbre and vary depending on the thickness of the material.